T809DATA/T809DATA_2024/02_classification/README.md

 2. mean of the normal distributions
 3. standard deviation of the normal distributions

-Explain in a few words how and why each of these effect the accuracy of your model.
+Explain in a few words how and why each of these affect the accuracy of your model.

 ### What to turn in to Gradescope
 *Read this carefully before you submit your solution.*